USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 -   Multiprocessor simulation
 -   3-D Advection Scheme: wrf_cons
 -   Horizontal diffusion: Multiscale
--   Vertical diffusion: ACM2
+-   Vertical diffusion: ACM2_M3Dry
 -   Deposition: M3Dry
 -   Chemistry solver: EBI
--   Aerosol module: AERO6
+-   Aerosol module: AERO7
--   Cloud module: ACM_AE6
+-   Cloud module: ACM_AE7
 -   Mechanism: cb6r3_ae7_aq
--   In-line biogenic emissions
+-   Online biogenic emissions
--   In-line plume rise
+-   Inline plume rise

 To configure these parameters, the CCTM Science Modules within the bldit_cctm.csh need to be set.
 The comments within the script itself should help guide the user on the options for each variable and how to set them.
 Further information on variable names can be found in
 [Appendix A](../Appendix/CMAQ_UG_appendixA_model_options.md).